UNSILENCE ACTION PROJECTS

 ◆ Help participants see that, as long as everyone has good intentions, it's okay to make mistakes and it's okay to say something in the wrong way; we're all learning.

 ◆ Remind participants that talking openly - with a trusted friend or trusted adult - is a reflection of strength.

 ◆ Throughout an extended program, give everyone time and space to reflect, alone and with each other.

 ◆ As you talk about difficult topics, news stories and references to TV shows and movies may arise; take time to acknowledge what is often sensationalized or over-simplified.

 ◆ Promote a culture of honesty, openness, and no judgement of others; everyone is different.

-◆ Prepare the group for what they might experience.
+◆ If you're sharing images, film clips, written text, or other media that depict any form of violence, injustice, or suffering, prepare the group for what they might experience.
 You might say, "We're about to watch a documentary clip about mass-incarceration.
 What do you expect to see?
 How might that make you feel?"
 This will minimize unnecessary shock.